-Instead of vague ambiguity, the onus was placed more on the insurance companies to explicitly set out the information they want to know about their drivers before they take out a policy.
+Instead of vague ambiguity, the onus is placed more on the insurer to explicitly set out the information they want to know about their drivers before they take out a policy.
 The burden of proof is on them, instead, to highlight where the consumer supplied inaccurate or misleading information.

 We as customers can’t predict every bit of information a car insurance insurance company wants to know in a risk assessment, and prior to this act insurers could state a non-disclosure for something the customer wasn’t even asked.
 We know – it’s crazy this act only came in so recently!

 Insurance non-disclosure could happen to anyone if they are not vigilent enough.
 To make sure it happens to you, here are some tips: